-- The issuance by the Company of up to 5,926,000 shares of its common stock in connection with the conversion of its Series B Convertible Preferred Stock into shares of common stock (the "Preferred Conversion Proposal"); - The issuance by the Company of up to 3,061,000 shares of its common stock in connection with the conversion of its 9.5% Convertible Subordinated Notes ("9.5% Notes") into shares of common stock and/or in connection with the payment of interest on the 9.5% Notes in shares of common stock (the "Note Conversion Proposal"); - The election of seven (7) members of our Board of Directors (the "Board Election Proposal"); - The ratification of the appointment of Friedman LLP as our independent registered public accounting firm for the fiscal year ending September 30, 2017 (the "Auditor Ratification Proposal"); - · The approval of an amendment to our 2013 Incentive Stock Plan (the "2013 Plan") to increase the number of shares of common stock issuable pursuant to awards granted under the 2013 Plan from 1,000,000 shares to 4,000,000 shares (the "2013 Plan Amendment Proposal"); - The approval of any adjournment or postponement of the Annual Meeting for the purpose of soliciting additional proxies if there are not sufficient votes at the time of the Annual Meeting to approve the Preferred Conversion Proposal and/or the Note Conversion Proposal (the "Adjournment Proposal"); and - Such other business as may properly come before the Annual Meeting or any adjournment or postponement of the Annual Meeting.
+- The issuance by the Company of up to 5,926,000 shares of its common stock in connection with the conversion of its Series B Convertible Preferred Stock into shares of common stock (the "Preferred Conversion Proposal"); - The issuance by the Company of up to 3,061,000 shares of its common stock in connection with the conversion of its 9.5% Convertible Subordinated Notes ("9.5% Notes") into shares of common stock and/or in connection with the payment of interest on the 9.5% Notes in shares of common stock (the "Note Conversion Proposal"); - The election of seven (7) members of our Board of Directors (the "Board Election Proposal"); - The ratification of the appointment of Friedman LLP as our independent registered public accounting firm for the fiscal year ending September 30, 2017 (the "Auditor Ratification Proposal"); - · The approval of an amendment to our 2013 Incentive Stock Plan (the "2013 Plan") to increase the number of shares of common stock issuable pursuant to awards granted under the 2013 Plan from 1,000,000 shares to 4,000,000 shares (the "2013 Plan Amendment Proposal"); - · A non-binding advisory resolution to approve executive compensation (the "Say on Pay Resolution"); - · A non-binding advisory resolution to determine the frequency of the non-binding advisory vote on executive compensation (the "Say on Pay Frequency Resolution"); - The approval of any adjournment or postponement of the Annual Meeting for the purpose of soliciting additional proxies if there are not sufficient votes at the time of the Annual Meeting to approve the Preferred Conversion Proposal and/or the Note Conversion Proposal (the "Adjournment Proposal"); and - · Such other business as may properly come before the Annual Meeting or any adjournment or postponement of the Annual Meeting.

-The Company's Board of Directors determined that each of (i) the Preferred Conversion Proposal, (ii) the Note Conversion Proposal, (iii) the Board Election Proposal, (iv) the Auditor Ratification Proposal, (v) the 2013 Plan Amendment Proposal and (vi) the Adjournment Proposal is fair to and in the best interests of the Company and its stockholders, and recommends that the Company's stockholders vote "FOR" the Preferred Conversion Proposal, "FOR" the Note Conversion Proposal, "FOR" the Board Election Proposal, "FOR" the Auditor Ratification Proposal, "FOR" the 2013 Plan Amendment Proposal and "FOR" the Adjournment Proposal.
+The Company's Board of Directors determined that each of (i) the Preferred Conversion Proposal, (ii) the Note Conversion Proposal, (iii) the Board Election Proposal, (iv) the Auditor Ratification Proposal, (v) the 2013 Plan Amendment Proposal, (vi) the Say on Pay Resolution, (vii) a vote for every "Three Years" for the Say on Pay Frequency Resolution and (viii) the Adjournment Proposal is fair to and in the best interests of the Company and its stockholders, and recommends that the Company's stockholders vote "FOR" the Preferred Conversion Proposal, "FOR" the Note Conversion Proposal, "FOR" the Board Election Proposal, "FOR" the Auditor Ratification Proposal, "FOR" the 2013 Plan Amendment Proposal, "FOR" the Say on Pay Resolution, "FOR" a vote for every "Three Years" for the Say on Pay Frequency Resolution and "FOR" the Adjournment Proposal.